liatrio/devops-bootcamp/docs/README.md

 > "It's better to overcommunicate than to undercommunicate."

 ## Contributing
-This bootcamp was adapted from an apprentices training program, and some mistakes may have slipped through the cracks.
+This bootcamp was adapted from an apprentice training program, and some mistakes may have slipped through the cracks.
 If you see any errors, outdated methods, or citation errors please submit a Pull Request.

 <center>